-Referrals to the Children's Physiotherapy Service can be made by all health nals, including GP's, health visitors, and school nurses.
+Referrals to the Children's Physiotherapy Service can be made by all health professionals, including GP's, health visitors, and school nurses.
 Tel: 0207 138 1310/1452

-Referrals to the Children's Occupational Therapy Team can be made by anyone, including hospital staff, GP's, community staff and parents.
-Tel: 020 7138 1887
+Referrals to the Children's Occupational Therapy Team can be made by any including hospital staff, GP's, community staff and parents.
+Tel: 020 7138 1337

 Parents/carers can make referrals to the Children's Speech & Language Therapy Team by contacting the department or by coming to a drop-in clinic.
-Professive refer with parental permission.
+Professionals can also refer with parental permission.